awsdocs/amazon-connect-admin-guide/doc_source/attachments-not-appearing.md

 ## Attachments are too large, too many, or don't meet file type requirements<a name="check-attachment-size"></a>

 Check that the attachments meet the size, number, and file type requirements\.
-For more information, see [Feature specifications](amazon-connect-service-limits.md#feature-limits)\.
+For more information, see [Amazon Connect feature specifications](feature-limits.md)\.

 To calculate the size of an attachment \(artifactSizeInBytes\), use a third\-party tool such as [ File\.size](https://developer.mozilla.org/en-US/docs/Web/API/File/size)\.